kamranasif506/School-Library/README.md

 ### Key Features <a name="key-features"></a>

-- Created a Nameable Class that Implement a method called correct_name that will raise a NotImplementedError.
+- Created a Classroom Class
-- Turn the Person Class to Nameable
+- Created the has-many/belongs-to relationship between Classroom and Student
-- Prepare Base Decorator
+- Created Book & Rental Classes
-- Prepare CapitalizeDecorator and TrimmerDecorator
+- Created the many-to-many (also has-many-through) relationship between Person and Book using the intermediate class Rental